What is a Registered Dietitian and how do I become one?

 Complete a dietetic internship accredited by ACEND.
 This is a separate program that students apply to after a bachelor’s degree is obtained.
 Students applying to dietetic internships should be aware that admittance to programs is very competitive, and it is not guaranteed that all who apply for dietetic internship programs will be accepted.
 In recent years, the acceptance rate has been approximately 50 percent.
 Dietetic internships are typically nine to twelve months long.

 Pass a national examination administered by the Commission on Dietetic Registration (CDR).
-Applicants can sit for the exam after the completion of the dietetic internship.
+Applicants can sit for the exam after the completion of the dietetic internship (beginning January 1, 2024, an earned Master’s degree will also be required).
 Passing the national examination leads to attainment of the credential of Registered Dietitian (RD).

 In order to maintain registration, RDs must complete continuing professional education requirements.